Complex regional pain syndrome: what it is about

 This condition can occur at any age, but there are more cases in postmenopausal women.

 Complex Regional Pain Syndrome has been called by many other names.
-These include reflex sympathetic dystrophy syndrome (RSDS), algodystrophy, causalgia, shoulderhand syndrome, Sudeck atrophy and transient osteoporosis.
-There are two types of CRPS:
+These include reflex sympathetic dystrophy syndrome (RSDS), algodystrophy, causalgia, shoulder hand syndrome, Sudeck atrophy and transient osteoporosis.

 Symptoms of the different stages of Complex Regional Pain Syndrome may include: